 Participants in the ‘moral responsibility’ condition were given essays that consisted of language emphasizing moral concepts such as ‘obligation’ or ‘responsibility’ and explicitly emphasizing moral costs and benefits.
 Participants in the ‘moral piggybacking’ condition were given essays that directly linked the topic to another commonly understood moral concept, such as ‘freedom of speech’, justice for all’, or the ‘inherent value of human life’.
 Participants in the ‘pragmatic’ condition were given essays that directly highlighted the personal economic and rational benefits, such as reduced taxes, increased income, or increased health.
 Participants in the ‘hedonic’ condition were given essays that emphasized personal enjoyment or pleasure-based benefits such as ‘improved mood and health’ or ‘visiting a beautiful beach’.
 All essays were readable at a high school level, as assessed by a Flesh-Kincaid readability score.
-Additionally, essays within categories had comparable word counts.
+Additionally, essays within categories had comparable word counts (ranges were – UHC: 153-199; capital punishment: 162-201; exercising: 147-202; and climate change: 136-189).

 Measures